-- Ensuring Sstudents will be under the supervision of at least one adult. - Ensuring an An-EpiPen iswill be taken outside if specified in the student's Allergy Action Plan or for specific students, the Individual Health Care Plan.

-• Ensuring an Develop building-based procedure whereby emergency communication device (walkie-talkie, cell phone) is accessible and functional.
+- Ensuring students will be under the supervision of at least one adult. - Ensuring an EpiPen is taken outside if specified in the student's Allergy Action Plan or for specific students, the Individual Health Care Plan. - Ensuring an emergency communication device (walkie-talkie, cell phone) is accessible and functional.